Transforming a place

 Robert Burns, Scotland’s famous bard, lodged at Buccleuch Pend or Entry in 1784.
 The original tenement was rebuilt in 2000 as affordable housing.

-These two churches frame the historic space known locally as The Causey: The Chapel of Ease: B-listed and built in 1755-6 as an overflow for St Cuthbert’s, Lothian Road, has a tranquil secret graveyard housing several significant graves plus the unmarked grave of Deacon Brodie.
+These two churches frame the historic space known locally as The Causey: The Chapel of Ease, now the home of The Orthodox Community of St Andrew – Edinburgh – B-listed and built in 1755-6 as an overflow for St Cuthbert’s, Lothian Road, has a tranquil secret graveyard housing several significant graves plus the unmarked grave of Deacon Brodie.
 Buccleuch and Greyfriars Church, C listed and dating from 1856, dominates the area with its towering steeple and has a significant hammer beam roof.

 The Southside of Edinburgh is a Conservation Area lying on the edge of the World Heritage Site.
 The Causey lies within the Southside Conservation Area and is on the very edge of the World Heritage Site.